How to Become a Freelance Editor

 Woe is I

 Once you know you have skills, and you know what they are, there are a few ways to approach the goal of becoming a freelance editor.

 1. You could get a job as an Editorial Assistant in a publishing house, work your way up the ranks and be an editor for a few years, then go out on your own as a freelancer.
 That’s obviously the long way around, but it’s the route the majority of freelancers took.

 2. You could write and publish several well-regarded books (with major publishers), spend years learning and perfecting the craft, impress lots of people with your skills, then begin marketing yourself as an editor.
-This is the route taken by some of my friends including Mary DeMuth, Camy Tang and Susan May Warren.
+Obviously that’s another long-term plan.

 3. You could begin offering your editorial services to smaller local publications—magazines, newspapers (most communities have them)—and you could even start by doing it for free to hone your skills and prove yourself.
 You might do this at your church, or find local businesses that need help.
 Then work up to bigger publications and/or book publishers.

 4. Most book publishers hire freelance copyeditors.
 When you apply for the job, they give you a standard copyediting test.
 This is a great way to find out if you really do have copyediting skills, and most people can’t pass the test.
 You definitely need to study!
 If you pass, this is a great way to get started copyediting for a major house.
 (Try to find out ahead of time if the company uses AP or Chicago as its main style source.)

 Other than these basic ways to get in, there are probably many individual stories that are as varied as the people themselves.